Python function for querying BI data

 measures

-The list can be passed either as a string list with the names of the measures or as a list of measure objects.
+A list of BI measures.
+The list can be passed either as a string list with the names of the measures, or as a list of measure objects.

 Date values, which designate the start or end point of the evaluation.

-Will None is specified, then start or end is open.
+If None is specified, start or end is open.

 currency

-There will be no currency the key currency shall be used.
+If no currency is specified, the key currency is used.

-The return value of bigetdata() is a helper object with the following methods:
+The return value of bigetdata() is an auxiliary object with the following methods:

 get_dimensions()

-Returns a list of all (found) dimensional tuples.
+Returns a list of all (found) dimension tuples.

 get_value(dimension_tuple, measure_name, default_value=0)